 - In another mixing bowl, combine the rolled oats, almond flour, chopped almonds, coconut sugar and coconut oil.
 Mix thoroughly with a fork so that the coconut oil is evenly distributed among the rest of the crumble ingredients.

 - Top the fruit with your crumble and bake in your preheated oven for roughly 45 mins until golden and crisp.
-Serve with some diary free ice cream.
+Serve with some dairy-free ice cream.